Textualization/php-semantic-search/README.md

 ### Vector search

 Not as good as keyword but results are really different.
-Vector search using a symmetric embedder (like Ropherta) works better when searching similar documents not queries against documents.
+Vector search using a symmetric embedder (like Sentence RoBERTa) works better when searching similar documents not queries against documents.
 For such cases, HyDE (presented below) is better.
 Alternative, asymmetric embedders (like InstructOR) can be ported to PHP through ONNX.

 ```bash
 $ composer run-script query vector "How to stop composer giving a time-out on a script execution"